Filtering Discomforting Recommendations with Large Language Models: Conclusion

-Building on insights from a formative study, we developed an LLM-based tool called \ours to assist users in identifying and filtering discomforting recommendations.
+Building on insights from a formative study, we developed an LLM-based tool named \ours to assist users in identifying and filtering discomforting recommendations from recommender systems.
 Results from an offline experiment and a user study demonstrated \ours's effectiveness.
 In-depth discussions illuminated future directions and the potential broad impact of our work.
 We believe our study can strengthen the recommender systems community's focus on human-centered design.